flokoe/grapnel/README.md

                         basic auth credentials in form of 'user:password' --no-auth             enables command execution without authorization header -u SUDO_USER, --sudo-user SUDO_USER
-                        user that should be used by sudo -c USER_COMMAND       command and it's options that should be executed, needs to be ONE string -f CONFIG, --config CONFIG
+                        user that should be used by sudo.
+If omitted uses user which runs the script (no sudo) -c USER_COMMAND       command and it's options that should be executed, needs to be ONE string -f CONFIG, --config CONFIG
                         location of config file (Default: /etc/hooked.ini)